From Place to People: It’s Time to Reinvent Outpatient Specialty Health

 Surging Outpatient Growth

-When one thinks of healthcare, the first image many people have is the towering hospital – a landmark in many communities.
+When one thinks of healthcare, the first image that comes to mind is the towering hospital, a fixture in countless communities.
 In fact, that is also the first image many healthcare leaders have too, as it has traditionally been the driver of hospital revenue and profit.
-However, over the course of many years, fewer hospitals are being built and hospital admissions rates have slowed or declined, while outpatient visits have risen dramatically.
-The forecasted volume of hospital visits is projected to be negative between now and 2030, while outpatient volume is projected to grow by over 20%1!
+Yet, a transformation is underway.
+While hospitals have long been the stalwarts of healthcare revenue and profit, the landscape is shifting.
+Over the years, hospital construction has dwindled, admissions rates have plateaued, and outpatient visits have surged.
+The forecast for hospital visits is on a downward trajectory until 2030, while outpatient volumes are expected to soar by over 20%!1

 Why the Shift?

-- Cost – outpatient centers are less expensive to build, maintain and staff.
-Savings to the provider and to the consumer are significant, often 40% less than a similar procedure in a hospital2.
+- Cost Efficiency – Outpatient centers are cost-effective to establish, maintain, and staff, yielding significant savings–up to 40% less than the same procedures at traditional hospitals2.
 Adding to the savings is the increase in procedures eligible for reimbursement and the potential for value-based payment.

-- Demographics – Three quarters of the US population growth between 2020 and 2030 will be in the over 65-year-old segment, which is responsible for nearly 80% of healthcare expenditures3.
-Increased needs and visits, along with continued trends of the above factors bode well for continued growth in outpatient facilities.
+- Demographic Trends – Three quarters of the US population growth between 2020 and 2030 will be in the over 65-year-old segment, which is responsible for nearly 80% of healthcare expenditures3.
+Increased healthcare needs and visits, along with continued trends of the above factors, bode well for continued growth in outpatient facilities.

 Not Just Location

-While convenience is a significant factor in consumer choice for outpatient treatment, taking advantage of future outpatient growth will depend on many more important variables.
-According to Emily Connelly, Senior Consultant, Health Care Advisory Board:
+While convenience is a significant factor driving outpatient choices, unlocking the full potential of outpatient growth entails considering numerous variables According to Emily Connelly, Senior Consultant, Health Care Advisory Board:

-In retail, one of the disruptive concepts that revolutionized the business was the rise of the "category killer."
-Think of The Home Depot, Dick's Sporting Goods, Ulta, and many other large format stores that specialize in a specific area of consumer purchase and need and deliver a complete experience to signal their expertise and category dominance in that area.
+In retail, “category killers” transformed the industry by specializing in specific consumer needs and delivering comprehensive experiences.
+Think of The Home Depot, Dick’s Sporting Goods, Ulta, and many other large format stores that specialize in a specific area of consumer purchase and need and deliver a complete experience to signal their expertise and category dominance in that area.
 These formats grew rapidly and stole huge market share from the Sears, JCPenneys, and department stores of the day, as well as smaller, fragmented industry players.
 The consumer attraction was obvious, with huge inventories, specialized knowledge, and an entire physical environment and experience that envelops the consumer in that category, inspires them to buy more, generates a community of like-minded consumers, and creates category and brand loyalty.

 Likewise, specialty health concepts could have the opportunity to be a “category killer” for healthcare.
 We are already starting to see the signs of this specialization in heart care and cancer care, with at least a grouping of experts, if not an experience built for those consumers.
 Many other specialties may have similar potential, such as: